Eg’s Wok Kitchen: Customisable Asian wok-fried dishes with over 25 toppings & 20,000 unique combinations

 Final thoughts

 In summary, Eg’s Wok Kitchen proves to be an excellent choice for those seeking the freedom to customise their dishes without the hassle of cooking.
-With a reasonable base price starting at RM12.90, it offers affordability, especially considering the generous portions.
+With a reasonable base price starting around RM12.90, it offers affordability, especially considering the generous portions.

 Eg's Wok Kitchen